sdboyer/sdboyer.io/content/vgo/failure-modes.md

-## Wrap-up
+## "Welcome to Go!
+Here's Your Yak"

+When Russ first announced vgo, one of the early replies on the mailing list came from David Anderson [He noted](https://groups.google.com/d/msg/golang-nuts/jFPz5yZCPcQ/ToB5CpzSBAAJ) that a problem with the global constraint declarations in systems like dep or glide is how they effectively provided "authority without responsibility."
+Russ has echoed this sentiment in various ways, such as [the strawman Kubernetes YAML example](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#build-control) that I referenced in the first post.

+As we've seen here, MVS has the very same kind of problem.
+What it adds, however, is the reverse structure: "responsibility without authority."
+That's the bit where, when the compatibility state of the ecosystem is in a degraded mode - and that is "ALWAYS," according to game theory, the adage that [complex systems run in degraded mode](https://blog.acolyer.org/2016/02/10/how-complex-systems-fail/), and Russ' own statements[^3] - it's your job to work to fix other peoples' problems, where "problem" is often "they didn't do enough work to keep up with everyone else."

+In other words: "Welcome to Go!
+Before you get started, shave this yak."

+This is why I find [the observation that the only permanent solution to incompatibility](https://github.com/golang/go/issues/24301#issuecomment-390766926) involves fixing the code to be fundamentally uninteresting.
+Obviously it's true.
+And we'll get there, eventually.
+But we're a community, not a pool of interchangeable workers operated by a distributed scheduler.
+Thanks, but no thanks.

-Looking over the assorted additional failure modes, poorly constructed incentives for users, nasty externalities, and the structural factors that would prevent MVS from reaching at least some even meeting its own stated goals, it's hard to see why it's worth giving up the automation that a solver provides us.
-The argument I've been waiting to hear from Russ is exactly why allowing SAT will _necessarily_ lead to unmaageable complexity growth.
-All I can see is yet another dependency manager that's going to make people scared to update their dependencies, because it's optimizing for the wrong thing.
+Looking over the assorted additional failure modes, poorly constructed incentives for users, nasty harmful externalities, and the structural factors that would largely prevent it from even meeting its own stated goals, it's hard to see why it's worth giving up the automation that a solver provides us.
+The argument I've yet to hear from Russ is exactly why allowing SAT will _necessarily_ lead to unmanageable complexity growth.
+All I see here is yet another dependency manager that is set up to make people scared to update their dependencies - that is, scared to experiment, grow, and learn - because it's optimizing for the wrong thing.

 In the next post, we'll focus in on the idea of compatibility.
 Turns out, compatibility is one of those turtles-all-the-way-down situations.